ColdWindScholar/MIO-KITCHEN-SOURCE/README.md

 #### A Rom Tool Written in Python
 > [!CAUTION]
 > Unauthorized commercial use prohibited
+> [!CAUTION]
-### Gitcode illegally impersonates me and [clones this project](https://gitcode.com/ColdWindScholar/MIO-KITCHEN-SOURCE/overview) to Gitcode of Virtual user with me name.
+> So Shameless!
+Gitcode illegally impersonates me and [clones this project](https://gitcode.com/ColdWindScholar/MIO-KITCHEN-SOURCE/overview) to Gitcode of Virtual user with me name.
 Please be aware of this.
 ***
 ## This tool uses many open source projects.
 Huge shout out to the developers!
 ***